hydrosolutions/riversCentralAsia/README.md

 install.packages(c("rlang", "magrittr", "stringr", "purrr"))
 ```

 All other dependencies are installed automatically.

+*Note* that *Mac* users may have to install the binary version of
+the dependency package exactextractr manually (not the more recent
+source version).

-Note that windows users require a working installation of
+*Note* that *Windows* users require a working installation of
 <a href="https://cran.r-project.org/bin/windows/Rtools/"
 target="_blank">RTools</a> to install packages from github.